trilitech/tezos-developer-docs/docs/overview/index.md

 Tezos provides tools that allow high scalability on a layer above the primary Tezos blockchain, known as layer 2.
 [Smart Rollups](/architecture/smart-rollups) can run large amounts of logic and handle large amounts of data in a separate environment without slowing Tezos itself down.
 The [Data Availability Layer](/architecture/data-availability-layer) provides high-throughput data to Smart Rollups.

 The framework for these layer 2 systems is enshrined in the layer 1 protocol.
 All layer 2 activity is secured by verifiable commitments and attestations on layer 1.

-## How do I get started working with Tezos?

-To start using and developing on Tezos, see [Tutorials](../tutorials).

-For more details on installing, using, or contributing to the platform, see the Octez documentation at https://tezos.gitlab.io/index.html.

-For interactive learning material (including exercises) about Tezos concepts, the underlying technology, application development, and the ecosystem, see https://opentezos.com.

-For other sources of information, see [Other resources and technical support](./resources).